 Conclusion: European vulnerability and the policy dilemmas of resilience in times of coronavirus

-Elena Korosteleva is Professor of International Politics and Jean Monnet Chair of European Politics, at the School of Politics and International Relations, University of Kent.
-She is Director of the Global European Centre, and Principal Investigator Eastern Europe and Central Asia.
-Her recent monograph focused on ‘"The Politics" and "The Political" of the Eastern Partnership Initiative: Reshaping the Agenda’ (Routledge 2018)
+Elena A. Korosteleva is Professor of International Politics and Jean Monnet Chair of European Politics at the School of Politics and International Relations, University of Kent, UK.
+Elena is Co-founder and Director of the Global Europe Centre, Canterbury, UK, and Principal Investigator for the Global Challenges Research Fund (GCRF) COMPASS project (ES/P010849/1), focusing on resilience and governance in (Eastern) Europe and Central Asia.
+She has published widely in the journals Contemporary Security Policy, Journal of International Relations and Development, Cooperation and Conflict, Democratization and International Relations.

-Trine Flockhart is Professor of International Relations at the University of Southern Denmark and the Director of the Centre for War Studies at the University of Southern Denmark and founder and President of Women in International Security – Denmark (WIIS-DK).
-Her research focuses on international order and transformational change, NATO, and European Security.
-Her article "The Coming Multi-Order World" published in Contemporary Security Policy (2016) was awarded the Bernard Brodie Prize.
+Trine Flockhart is Professor of International Relations and Co-Director of the Centre for War Studies at the University of Southern Denmark, Odense, Denmark, and Founder and President of Women in International Security–Denmark (WIIS–DK), Copenhagen, Denmark.
+Her research focuses on international order and transformational change, NATO and transatlantic relations.
+Her article ‘The Coming Multi-Order World’ published in Contemporary Security Policy (2016) was awarded the Bernard Brodie Prize that same year.